steviecoaster/hirejoel.github.io/index.md

 Hello!
 I'm Joel, and I enjoy solving problems.
 Whether it be complex problems involving code, enhancements to open source projects, or just fun little challenges like creating word clouds, I’m always game for a new puzzle.
 {:id="top"}

 If you’ve made it here, you’re probably aware that I am seeking my next challenge.
 Ideally I'd love to find a role where I can add a great deal of value as I improve my own skillsets as well as those of the people I work with.
-I'm looking fo a new opportunity to use my skills, and add value to your organization!
+I'm looking for a new opportunity to use my skills, and add value to your organization!

 Below, you can find some more information about me, [where I come from](#education), and [what I've been up to](#open-source-contributions) in recent times.
 If you think I'd be a good fit for your team, see my [contact information](#contact-information).